ShraddhaAgni3/Cognify/README.md

-# Cognify — AI-Powered Interactive Practice Platform
+# AnswerlyProAI — AI-Powered Interactive Practice Platform

 Cognify is a web application designed to help users practice and improve their skills by generating domain-specific questions, recording spoken answers, and providing AI-driven feedback.
 It offers interactive multiple-choice quizzes, note-taking capabilities, and personalized question management.